MatthiasPeltzer/vidply/docs/PLAYLIST.md

 ## API Methods

 ### loadPlaylist(items)
 Load an array of track items into the playlist.
+Automatically plays the first track unless `autoPlayFirst: false` is set in options.

 ```javascript
 playlist.loadPlaylist([